glicatap/WQ_SWMP_Synthesis/Outputs/README.md

 ## 06_model_selection

+The most recent html files generated from model interpretation (`R/Analyses_for_paper/06b_model_interpretation`) are in this folder.
+Both files start with a date.

+The file with `Model Outputs main` in the name contains outputs from model-averaging when delta AICc \< 4, as agreed by the work group.
+It starts with graphs and tables summarizing standardized coefficients from averaged models for each response.
+Then, the top several predictors for each response (and the response itself) are back-transformed to either original units or %/year change (when a log-transformation has happened), and graphs of the key predictors and their expected response values are provided.
+This is to help interpret the effect of each predictor, in more understandable units than standardized coefficients provide.
+There is some interpretation below many of these graphs and tables.

+The file with `Model Outputs supplementary` in the name contains graphs and tables summarizing standardized coefficients using deltas of 2 and 6 as thresholds, for comparison to what will be reported in the main paper ("how does choice of delta AICc threshold affect the results?").
+Individual predictor plots were not made in this file.

 ### R_objects folder

 This folder contains `.RData` objects for each response with output from model dredging (`out` in the file name) and model averaging (`post-averaging` in the file name).
 I'm using `chl` in describing objects here, but for `domgl` and `doLT2` objects, replace `chl` with the appropriate response.